Pokémon Ranger: Guardian Signs: Reception

 The game received mixed or average reviews according to the review aggregator Metacritic.
 GamePro rated the game 3/5 stars, stating "Guardian Signs isn't much of a departure from the last two titles in the series".
 IGN's Kristine Steimer rated the game 7/10, stating the graphics of "the different environments look really sharp" and "The music depicts the mood of the story very well".
 GamesRadar+ rated the game 6/10, stating that the "Guardian Signs is a great game for small children, but is too simplistic for the rest of us."
 GameZone rated the game 6.5/10, and commented "The visuals of Guardian Signs actually surprised me... both the characters and the world of Oblivia contain more details than the main Pokemon games."

 It was the top selling game in Japan for the week of March 1 through March 7, selling 161,000 copies.
 It stayed at the top the next week, selling 65,000 copies.
 It continued to stay on the charts, selling 360,000 copies in the game's first month.
+Worldwide the game went on to sell 1.53 million copies total.